donphi/luddite-loop/pipelines/01-data_ingestion/02-restructure_ukb_showcase_data/README.md

 - Processing time varies based on input size and embedding usage (5-30 minutes)
 - GPU acceleration strongly recommended for Meta-Inventory processing with SPECTER 2
-- Meta-Inventory provides higher quality acronym mappings than legacy MRCONSO approach
+- Meta-Inventory provides high-quality acronym mappings using semantic similarity
 - Output files can be large (>100MB) depending on UK Biobank data size
 - Embedding cache persists between runs for efficiency
-- MRCONSO-based processing (process_showcase.py) is deprecated - use Meta-Inventory instead
+- Multi-column acronym generation creates all possible combinations for flexibility

 ---
 ✨ Pipeline ready for execution